-- If you find swelling, apply superficial draining strokes toward the nearest lymph nodes, and when possible, bolster the area to allow gravity to draw fluid toward the thorax. - If swelling is minor or absent, apply brief moist heat to the affected area to soften adhesions and to increase circulation.
+■ If you find swelling, apply superficial draining strokes toward the nearest lymph nodes, and when possible, bolster the area to allow gravity to draw fluid toward the thorax.

+If swelling is minor or absent, apply brief moist heat to the affected area to soften adhesions and to increase circulation.
 Just a few minutes of moist heat is sufficient.
-If inflammation is present, do not use heat. - Use your initial warming strokes to increase superficial circulation, soften tissues, and to assess the tissues broadly surrounding the site of injury and those that may be compensating for the injured musculotendinous unit.
+If inflammation is present, do not use heat.

+Use your initial warming strokes to increase superficial circulation, soften tissues, and to assess the tissues broadly surrounding the site of injury and those that may be compensating for the injured musculotendinous unit.
 You should be able to initially assess tissues for adhesions, hypertonicity, protective muscle spasm, and tensile stress, which will help you determine how to focus your time.

 Before applying emollient, assess for and treat fascial restrictions around the injured area and compensating structures.
-Tissues that have shortened to prevent re-injury, particularly those
+Tissues that have shortened to prevent re-injury, particularly those closest to the joint, are most likely to develop fascial restrictions.

 Soften the tissues peripheral to the site of injury, beginning proximal.
 Pay special attention to the muscle of the affected tendon and its synergists.
-If the antagonists are accessible, treat
+If the antagonists are accessible, treat these now, or return to this step when the client changes position.

 Once the superficial tissues are pliable enough to allow for deeper work, apply transverse strokes to reduce the remaining adhesions and apply lengthening strokes to the peripheral tissues that are short and tight, beginning proximal.
-Muscles with fiber direction and actions in common with the muscle of the injured tendon are likely to have shortened, possibly in
+Muscles with fiber direction and actions in common with the muscle of the injured tendon are likely to have shortened, possibly in spasm, to protect the injured tendon and muscle from further injury.

 Treat any trigger points found in the synergists of the affected muscle or in muscles compensating for the injury.
 Treat trigger points in antagonists if they are accessible, or return to this step when the client changes position.
-Follow trigger point treatment with lengthening strokes, but do not stretch the muscles until you have treated the injured tendon to avoid
+Follow trigger point treatment with lengthening strokes, but do not stretch the muscles until you have treated the injured tendon to avoid reflexive contractions.